pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 An optional reason flag also exists which allows you to attach an arbitrary message to the participant request: `tsh kube requests create <session-id> --reason "customer db maintenance"`.

-A resource will be created which will support interaction with existing plugins for notifiying relevant groups when a request is created.
+A resource will be created which will support interaction with existing plugins for notifiying relevant groups when a request is created similar to notifications for access requests.

 ##### Request resource